If you’re ever on a game show and they ask you what your most important financial number is, make sure to answer, “my credit score.”

 Thirty percent of your credit score is determined by the amount you currently owe, and if you’re carrying large amounts of debt.
 How much is too much?
 Lenders have formulas (read: debt to income ratio) to determine how much debt is too much for you.

-If you owe a lot of money on several accounts, including being maxed out on some, this signals to lenders that you are at risk for default.
+If you owe a lot of money on several accounts, including being maxed out on some, this signals to lenders that you are at risk of default.
 Then again, if you owe small amounts on credit cards and have a substantial amount of unused credit (a low credit utilization rate), that will positively affect your credit score.

 Some say that having a lot of unused credit could possibly be a risk.
 After all, what’s to say you won’t go on a shopping spree and load on the debt tomorrow?
 Again, there are a lot of things that factor into your score, but if you’re wondering, StackExchange has an excellent answer to this question.
 How bad is it to have a lot of credit available but not used?